The 5 Types of White Paint Colors

 Should Your Cabinets, Trim & Walls Be the SAME WHITE?

-Remember, computer screens skew colors like these – they look different in real-life
+Remember, computer screens skew colors like these – they look different in real life

 3. WARM WHITE PAINT COLORS

-WARM white paint colors are the third type of white.
-Like any other warm paint color, warm whites will have undertones of yellow, orange, red (pink), or a wink o’ green.
-The BRIGHTER the white is (90+ LRV), the less likely you are to see orange and green.
+Like any other warm paint color, warm whites will have undertones of yellow, pink, or even a wink o’ green.
+The brighter the white is (90+ LRV), the less likely you are to see orange and green.

 Why?